arriyam/arriyam/README.md

 In short, I fell in love with Computer Science realizing just how much it pushes our world to the future.

 - 🔭 I’m currently working on a sketch app that is cross platform with the web and Android.
 Interested?
 Take a look at my repository.
-- 👯 I’m a RBC Innovation Developer for this summer.
+- 👯 I’m a Innovation Developer at RBC.
 - 💬 Have a couple hours to spare…?
 Come chat with me about Computer Science.
 - 📫 How to reach me: thushenarriyam@gmail.com
 - 😄 Pronouns: he/him